KorfLab/learning-C/README.md

 		int age;
 	};

 That is, each property of a struct has an identifier (e.g. name, age) and a variable type (e.g. char array, integer).
 To get to a specific property of a struct, you use dot syntax as in `variable.name` and `variable.age`.
+Later, we will use pointers to structs which will have a similar but distinct representation: `variable->name` and `variable->age`.

+## Arrays ##

+Arrays are linear collections of variables all of the same type.
+In C, arrays have a fixed size when they are created.
+As such, there are no functions to append or push data onto them.
+They cannot grow and they don't know how many elements you have decided to use.
+You have to manage their size and keep track of how much of the array is currently in use.

+As we saw earlier with strings (which are arrays of type char terminated with `\0`), it is possible to accidentally access arrays beyond their final index.
+This is probably the most common type of catastrophic error.

 ## Functions ##

-## Arrays ##

-Stack arrays
+This is unfinished...

+First, a word about scope.
+The scope of a variable is where it is visible.
+Most modern languages don't use global scope very much.
+However, in C, all of the functions are generally in global scope.
+That means you can't have two different functions with the same name coming from different libraries.
+You also can't have global variables with the same name.

+In many modern languages, each package has its own namespace.
+If you want to define `printf()` in a specific namespace, there's nothing preventing you from doing that as `mypackage.printf()`.
+However, in C, you cannot do this.
+Every function has to have a unique name.
+For this reason, developers often put a unique-ish prefix on the front of their functions.
+For example, I might use my initials to make `ik_printf()`.
+Another way to prevent your global variables from colliding with other global variables and functions is to declare them as `static`.

+In C, functions always have exactly one return value.
+For example, if you have a function called `sum()` that takes two numbers, you would expect that it would return the sum of those numbers.
+You would also expect that it didn't change those numbers in any way.
+Put another way, functions do this:

++ have a single return value
++ have no side-effects (don't change their input values)

+What if you want a function to return multiple values?
+For example, let's say you have a `stats()` function that should return the min, max, mean, median, etc. There's more than one way to accomplish this.
+One way is to send in the memory locations of the variables you want to set.

 ## Pointers ##